How many days in Venice? Venice itinerary ideas you’ll love

 You can read how to get there and what to see in our Burano guide here.

-The island is a delight and my recommendation is to spend the afternoon and then catch the ferry right before sunset so you an see the sun go down over the Venice’s lagoon – unforgettable!
+I recommend you catch the ferry back to venice right before sunset so you an see the sun go down over the Venice’s lagoon – unforgettable!

 I hope you enjoyed this quick overview of a possible itinerary for Venice and it helped you answer the question: how many days in Venice?